Green Gartside

-Green Gartside (born Paul Julian Strohmeyer; 22 June 1955) is a Welsh songwriter, singer and musician.
+Green Gartside (born Paul Julian Strohmeyer; 22 June 1955) is a Welsh singer, songwriter and musician.
 He is the frontman of the band Scritti Politti.

 Early life

-Gartside was born on 22 June 1955 in Cardiff, Wales, to a "Cup-a-Soup salesman dad and a hairdresser/secretary/whatever mum".
+Gartside was born on 22 June 1955 in Cardiff, Wales, to a "Cup-a-Soup salesman dad and a hairdresser / secretary / whatever mum".
 His childhood was not always happy, with the family, which included a sister, having to move every twelve months or so because of his father's job.
-He ended up "living all over [Wales], from Bridgend to Newport to Ystrad Mynach".
-His father died while he was a child, after which his widowed mother married her boss, a solicitor from Newport named Gordon Gartside, from whom he adopted his new surname.
-Gartside recalls, "The 'Green' bit came about because I didn’t like the fact there were two other Pauls in my class and I wanted something different.
+The family ended up "living all over [Wales], from Bridgend to Newport to Ystrad Mynach".
+His father died while he was a child and his widowed mother married her boss, a solicitor from Newport named Gordon Gartside, from whom he adopted his new surname.
+Gartside recalls, "The 'Green' bit came about because I didn't like the fact there were two other Pauls in my class and I wanted something different.
 So I just chose something random after listening to a Captain Beefheart album where all the musicians were named odd things like Zoot Horn Rollo.
 I thought having a made-up name was well cool".

-Gartside attended Croesyceiliog Grammar School in Cwmbran (now known as Croesyceiliog School).
-At 14 he formed a branch of the Young Communist League, along with his schoolfriend and future Scritti Politti bassist Nial Jinks.
-He later completed a foundation course in art at Newport Art College (now known as the Faculty of Creative Industries at the University of South Wales) and formed a band called Heads of the Valleys.
+Gartside attended Croesyceiliog Grammar School in Cwmbran.
+At the age of 14, he formed a branch of the Young Communist League, along with his schoolfriend and future Scritti Politti bassist Nial Jinks.
+He later completed a foundation course in Art at Newport Art College. and formed a band called Heads of the Valleys.

-In the mid-1970s, Gartside moved to England to study fine art at Leeds Polytechnic.
+In the mid-1970s, Gartside moved to England to study Fine Art at Leeds Polytechnic.